 If you are only just considering a Sonos speaker, the Sonos One and Sonos Beam sound bar come with Alexa built-in so no need for a separate Echo device.
 The voice controlled smart speaker works independently with its own far field microphone and access to Alexa voice service.
 It even has AirPlay 2 support so you can send you tunes directly to the speaker from any iOS device.

-If you have not already got a multi-room sound system and are thinking of starting one, here are the different Sonos speakers you can get.
+If you do not already have a multi-room sound system and are thinking of starting one, here are the different Sonos speakers you can get.